johnmathews/johnmathews.is/data/blog/building-my-own-site-analytics.md

 ### Assumptions

-I'm assuming that unique IP addresses is a good enough proxy for unique readers, even though I'm not considering crawlers, bots, or RSS subscribers[ref]I think this might be quite wrong, but I don't know why.[/ref] .
+I'm assuming that unique IP addresses is a good enough proxy for unique readers, even though I'm not considering crawlers, bots, or RSS subscribers[^2].

 ### Technique